entropy-flux/Tannic/README.md

 # Tannic

-**Tannic** is an extensible, modern C++ tensor library built around a host–device execution model.
+**Tannic** is an extensible C++ tensor library built around a host–device execution model.
-Unlike monolithic frameworks, it provides only a minimal set of built‑in operators, focusing instead on providing a flexible framework where new operations, data types, and backends can be added easily.
+Unlike monolithic frameworks, it provides only a minimal set of built‑in operators, focusing on a flexible architecture where new operations, data types, and backends can be added easily.
-This approach keeps the library lightweight while allowing it to adapt to a wide range of computational needs.
+This approach keeps the library lightweight while enabling adaptation to a wide range of computational needs.

 This library is designed to serve as the foundational core for a neural network inference framework, but is equally suited to other domains such as classical ML or physics simulations—all without requiring Python.